condense9/hark-lang/guide/src/001_getting_started.md

 $ c9 --version
 ```

-Let's have a quick look at the usage (particularly, look at the `compile` command).
+Have a quick look at the usage (particularly, look at the `compile` command).

 ```shell
 $ c9 --help